dyrector-io/blog/content/blog/2021-11-01-websummit/index.md

 ---
 title: We went to Web Summit for the first time – Here’s 6 major takeaways you need to know before you buy your tickets
 date: "2021-11-30"
-description: This year our crew attended one of the biggest tech conferences of the world, Web Summit for the first time to show investors the dyrector.io release management platform.
+description: This year our crew attended one of the biggest tech conferences of the world, Web Summit for the first time to show investors how the dyrector.io release management platform can help software developer companies work more efficiently.
 In this post, we’ll summarize our experience so you can be prepared to an event you don’t want to miss out on.
 tags: ["websummit", "web", "tech", "conf"]
 cover:  "./preview.jpg"
 header: "./header.jpg"
 ---